LinkSpace: how it all started

 “Andy was the first of four boys” explains Sarah.
 “And at the time I didn’t know what other children were like.
 But later on I did think that he was a bit of a one-off when it came to his passion for technology”.

-Andy gave out fliers for his company “Beverley Electronics”, and he would build kits that he bought from Maplin to sell, like an alarm when the bath water got too high, and a pocket torch.
+Andy had set up his own electronics company by the time he was eight, and gave out leaflets emblazoned with “Beverley Electronics”.
+He bought electronic kits from Maplin that he built to sell to friends and family, like an alarm when the bath water got too high, and a pocket torch.
 “He was always sending me off to Maplin with a shopping list of kits to buy, and extra bits and pieces” explains Steve.

-Andy enjoying electric circuits and wires aged around 8, and with his grandad- his team-mate in projects from his first plug at 3.
+Andy enjoying electric circuits and wires aged around 8, and with his grandad.

 Andy (in a white T-shirt) hiring speakers for a disco

-Andy was always the first in his friends to get the latest gadget.
-He bought a Psion, a personal organiser, which he used to organise his disco nights on, and then a mobile phone when he was 17- a Panasonic.
+Andy went on to build software to manage his diary as a DJ.
 “I always loved the idea of technology as a way of bringing people together and socialising”, he says.
 “It was all about spending more time enjoying life really- chatting and dancing and that sort of thing”.

 University and a precursor to Facebook

-Andy did a GNVQ in Engineering, and went on to do a degree in Computer and electronics in Salford in Manchester, which he finished with first-class honours.
-Whilst at university, he invented some software in 2001 that was like a precursor of facebook- featuring photos of everyone on nights out.
-He borrowed one of the first digital cameras from a department and used to take snaps at events, and then created his own website that was coded from scratch.
+Andy did a degree in Computer and electronics in Salford in Manchester, which he finished with first-class honours.
+Whilst at university, he invented some software in 2001 that was like a precursor of Facebook- featuring photos of everyone on nights out.
+He borrowed one of the first digital cameras from a department and would take snaps at events, and then created his own website that was coded from scratch, uploading all the photos of nights out.
 People didn’t have cameras on phones back then, so photos of events were hard to come by.

-Andy would upload the photos onto his website, using a wire in those days.
+Andy would upload the photos onto his website using a lead attached to his camera in those days.
 “I knew it was popular as people would ALWAYS look at the photos the next day, I could see the numbers of visits to the website.
-It was great fun looking at photos the day after.
+It was great fun looking at photos of all the people we’d been chatting to.
 And it was great fun inventing a software programme that people really enjoyed”.

 The Royal Navy